Persistent Homology Over Directed Acyclic Graphs: Future Work

 Recent work has focused on developing parallel frameworks for persistence~\cite{DBLP:journals/corr/BauerKR13}.
 A second practical application of our formulation would be using the type of splitting shown is Section~\ref{subsec:ex} as a basis for a divide and conquer algorithm that allows parallel computation of standard persistence.
 For example, in Figure~~\ref{fig:example}, we can calculate the persistence of the entire space by combining the computation for the subspaces $X,Y,$ and $Z$, which can be done in parallel.

-There is the potential to improve our algorithm for all single source-single sink subgraphs using tools from recent work that computes zigzag homology in matrix multiply time~\cite{zigzag-mm}.
-Consider a directed tree $T$ in the DAG for a single sink $s$; this tree is composed of paths which are zigzag homology complexes, so we can use the recent zigzag algorithm for each path.
+There is the potential to improve our algorithm for all single-source single- sink subgraphs using tools from recent work that computes zigzag homology in matrix multiply time~\cite{zigzag-mm}.
+Consider a directed tree $T$ in the DAG for a single sink $s$; this tree is composed of paths which look like filtrations used in zigzag persistence, so we can use the recent zigzag algorithm for each path.
 If this tree has common subpaths from previous calls to the zigzag algorithm, we could potentially speed up our algorithm by using this information.
 On the other hand, if the tree has no such common subpaths, then intuitively we should be able to balance the fact that the disjoint paths sum to $n$ (so that we either have many very short paths or the tree is a single path).
-Balancing this recursion based on their analysis, however, give no better running time than the naive $O(n^2 M(l))$ algorithm we briefly outlined in Section~\ref{sec:single}, since the time to combine the information from a previous call with the new recursive call will take longer than the call itself.
+Balancing this recursion based on the analysis in~\cite{zigzag-mm}, however, gives no better running time than the naive $O(n^2 M(l))$ algorithm we briefly outlined in Section~\ref{sec:single}, since the time to combine the information from a previous call with the new recursive call will take longer than the call itself.
 A better algorithm that uses this information successfully is an interesting direction to consider.

-Another potential for algorithm improvement follows for our flow characterization in Section~\ref{sec:flow}.
-It is unclear how to adapt standard flow algorithm to the computation of this group $P$; nonetheless, the picture is quite compelling, and the literature on maximum flow computations has many algorithms and techniques.
-It will be interesting to examine this connection more carefully to see if max flow techniques could provide additional insight or improvements.